Geometry of geodesics through Busemann measures in directed last-passage percolation: Preliminaries on last-passage percolation

 exists and agrees for all sequences $v_n \in \bbZ^2$ such that $\abs{v_n}\to\infty$ and $v_n/n \to \xi$.
 Similar limits appear in metric geometry under the name of {\it Busemann functions}.

 The goal of this paper is to study the LPP model without a priori hypotheses on the shape function.
 Hence the limit in \eqref{eq:Busfn} cannot serve as a starting point.
-Instead we work with a stochastic process of {\it generalized} Busemann functions, indexed by $\xi \in \ri \Uset$, constructed on an extended probability space.
-This was constructed in \cite{Jan-Ras-19-aop-}, adapting ideas from \cite{Dam-Han-14, Geo-Ras-Sep-17-ptrf-1}.
-That process agrees with \eqref{eq:Busfn} when the limit in \eqref{eq:Busfn} exists.
+Instead we work with a stochastic process of {\it generalized} Busemann functions, indexed by $\xi \in \ri \Uset$, constructed through a weak limit procedure on an extended probability space.
+See Remark \ref{rmk:weak-lim} for a brief discussion of the construction of this process in \cite{Jan-Ras-20-aop}, which is based in part on ideas from \cite{Dam-Han-14, Geo-Ras-Sep-17-ptrf-1}.
+This process agrees with \eqref{eq:Busfn} when the limit in \eqref{eq:Busfn} exists.